decred-proposals/mainnet/f545b359fcf1b40b356e9cb556cb422cc7ff01b628b577f804cdc45ce414f5dd/1/payload/index.md

 We have been designing Baeond since early 2018.
 In December, we partnered with Choice Provisions to polish the prototype ruleset for a playable reveal during an early release presale.
 In early 2019, we'll reveal the rules, along with the first playable prototype featuring 5 preconstructed decks.
 If players enjoy the game and wish to support development, they can preorder (accepting BTC & $DCR) a preconstructed deck of in-game NFTs for use in the Baeond Alpha Testnet that will go live in tandem with the fiat presale 1-2 months later.

-We have secured $200,000 in Seed and are pursuing an additional $200,000 to complete the playable Unity prototype.
-In early 2019, we'll presell ~250,000 preconstructed decks to crypto players, then to fiat players a few months later when the playable prototype & testnet are ready.
+We are requesting 13,000 $DCR disbursed in a lump sum to complete the playable Unity prototype shipping in Q3 2019.
+In Q1 2019, we'll presell ~250,000 preconstructed decks to crypto players, then to fiat players a few months later when the playable prototype & testnet are ready.

-We are requesting 13,000 $DCR disbursed in a lump sum.
 We aim to use this infusion as the second half of our Seed raise.
 Indeed, funds will be used for more than the Engineering budget, but we intend to staff one engineer exclusively with maintaining $DCR changes from upstream.
 Trusting Decred with its core competency allows us to focus on ours and make the game this technology deserves.

 # **Who**